FOSSEE/sees/ult/ult_4/script.rst

 ..
 R7

-Let's first try to understand the second solution, which is a two step solution.
+First, let us try to understand the second solution,which is a two step approach.
 Later, we shall look at the first solution.

 ..
 L7